SINTEF/Splipy/README.rst

 Once you are satisfied with the results, run the command without `--dry-run`.
 We highly recommend to always use a dry run!

-After that, CI should automatically build and deploy the packages to PyPi.
+After the version is tagged and pushed, CI should automatically build and deploy the packages to PyPi.
 It would be helpful to monitor the actions so that errors can be fixed quickly.

 =========